l3nkz/harp-ae/Readme.md

 Within this repository you will find the scripts and necessary information to validate the artifacts of the HARP Middleware paper.

+## Evaluation Time

+The whole artifact evaluation takes a significant amount of time.
+Be aware when starting this and maybe run it with terminal emulators such as `tmux` or `screen`.

+We approximate that the individual steps take the following amount of time:

+- Preparation -- ~1 day
+- OP-Table generation (optional) -- ~1 week
+- Measurements Raptor Lake -- ~1 week
+- Measurements Odroid --  ~3 days
+- Postprocessing --  ~10 minutes

 ## Preparation

 In order to perform the evaluation of the HARP paper, various preparations have to be done.